Quinton Koeries-Bevcan Michelle Kemper & Fanie Du Toit-Bevcan

 We wish to thank our sponsors for their generosity in helping to care for the less privileged.

 With the assistance of Power Rig, the ECID has successfully planted the first two of twelve poles earmarked for this project.

 The aim of the project is to provide additional security lighting to the siding gates.

 For future use, the light poles will be fitted with sufficient infrastructure to add additional devices, i.e. cameras as a future project.

 Should you require further information or would like to assist the ECID and authorize the planting of such a pole on your property, please contact Ryan Ord at the Epping CID office on 021 535 5814.
 All that is required from the property is an electrical feed, all additional costs will be borne by the ECID

-We were once again able to make a generous donation to Church of the Nazarene in Bonteheuwel and Langa Baptist Church.
-200 kg mealie meal donated by Premier Foods and 2 x 750 g coffee, 2 kg each of peanut butter and jam, 2 kg dry lentils, 10 kg rice and 24 cans each of pilchards, baked beans and peas all donated by Giant Hyper.
-Accepting on behalf of the Langa Baptist Church Langa is Sylvia Matiza & Mwezi Kaso (top left) and for the Church of the Nazarene is Reverend Stan Martin (top right).
+We were once again able to make a generous donation to Church of the Nazarene in Bonteheuwel and Langa Baptist Church.6 x 750 g coffee, 6 kg each of peanut butter and jam, 17 kg dry lentils, 15 kg dry soup mix, 60 kg samp and 72 cans each of pilchards, baked beans all donated by Giant Hyper.
+13 bags baby potatoes, 5 boxes tomatoes, 2 pockets butternut, 1 pocket onions, 6 pockets sweet potatoes, 1 pocket gem squash and 2 boxes of peppers.
+Accepting on behalf of House of Prayer Ecclesia is Reverend Stan Martin (top left) and for the Langa Baptist Church Langa is Akhona Ngaka & Pretty (top right)

 We once again thank all our sponsors for their continued dedication to this initiative in helping the less fortunate.